-The Strategy Development Division, the Strategy Development and Management Bureau of the FSA, which is the contact point for inquiry, shall promptly accept any inquiry form or copy thereof that satisfies the requirements indicated in the criteria for items to be included of (2)(iii) below when it arrives.
-If the laws and ordinances related to the request for confirmation described in said inquiry form are under the jurisdiction of the head of another relevant administrative organ, confirmation shall be requested without any delay to the said head of the relevant administrative organ.
+The Strategy Development Division shall promptly accept an inquiry form that satisfies the requirements indicated in the criteria for items to be included as shown in (2)(iii) below when it arrives.
+If the inquiry form is to be submitted to multiple competent ministers, confirmation of those other competent ministers shall be obtained.